trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 #### EDDSA

-The first test vector that failed was inside the EDDSA algorithm for the ed25519 curve.
+The first failed test vector was inside the EDDSA algorithm for the ed25519 curve.
 The responsible function is the `EDDSA.prototype.verify`, which checks whether a signature is valid:

 ```javascript
 /**